Energy-Aware Routing to Large Reasoning Models: Compute Scaling

 Under the standard approximation that attention cost scales linearly with the current context length $L_{\mathrm{ctx}}$, the energy and time per generated token at context length $L_{\mathrm{ctx}}$ are modeled as:

 which correspond to parameter loading and feedforward/projection work (the constant terms) and attention over cached key-value pairs (the terms proportional to $L_{\mathrm{ctx}}$).
-Neglecting initial context for simplicity, we take $L_{\mathrm{ctx}}$ to grow proportionally with the number of generated tokens.
+While inference includes a prefill cost determined by the initial prompt, we omit this term for clarity and because our focus is on reasoning workloads where decode-time compute dominates and scales with the number of generated tokens.
+Even when decode is termwise linear and often memory-bandwidth bound due to streaming model weights and KV-cache reads, the cached context grows over long reasoning traces, so summing these per-token memory and compute costs over generated tokens produces an effective quadratic dependence on the total generation length.
+Then, we take $L_{\mathrm{ctx}}$ to grow proportionally with the number of generated tokens.
 Summing over $\Omega$ tokens yields the total energy and time:

 For a task $X$ with tolerance requirement $\varepsilon$, assume that accuracy is monotonically increasing in $\Omega$ and define the minimum token budget, $\Omega_i^*(X)$, for model $M_i$ as the solution to the tolerance constraint at equality: